HabanaAI/vllm-fork/README_GAUDI.md

 > [!WARNING]
 > These parameters are not configurable by the user.

 The exponential bucketing strategy applies exponential spacing between buckets.
-The `min` and `max` values are always included in warm up, and the intermediate values are calculated using an exponent.
+The `min` and `max` values are always included in the warm-up, and the intermediate values are calculated using an exponent.
 The base remains unchanged.
-If duplicate values are generated, they are removed to ensure the warmup process is as efficient as possible.
-All generated in this way ranges for batch size and query length will be warmed up with each other.
+If duplicate values are generated, they are removed to ensure the warm-up process is as efficient as possible.
+All the values generated in this way, ranging from batch size and query length, will be warmed up with each other.

 Example distribution is shown below: